 By processing signals from these devices it is possible to track the position and orientation of a moving object.

-Physical Logic offers tactical grade MAXL-OL-2000 open-loop MEMS accelerometers and MAXL-CL-3030 closed loop sigma-delta MEMS accelerometers.
+Physical Logic offers tactical grade MAXL-OL-2000 Open-Loop MEMS accelerometers and inertial grade MAXL-CL-3000 Closed-Loop sigma-delta MEMS accelerometers.
 These accelerometers are designed with special in-plane bulk micromachining technology, in order to achieve improved performance over a wide sensing range.

 Physical Logic’s MEMS accelerometers are designed and manufactured in Israel.
-They are all ITAR free and the MAXL-OL-2002C is export controlled free.
+All products are ITAR free and are also offered as export control free.